By avoiding our online marketing confirmation bias or Oedipus Complex we lay the path to greater insights and greater profitability.

 - Always learn from each and every test – especially if the test appears to be a failure

 When Oedipus proclaimed he knew what the Thebans yearned for, he was speaking from his gut and intuition.
 Intuition is a useful tool, but let’s let the data proclaim what our website visitors are yearning for.
-By avoiding our Internet Marketing Oedipus Complex we lay the path to greater insights and greater profitability.
+By avoiding our confirmation bias or Oedipus Complex we lay the path to greater insights and greater profitability.

 About the Author